Frogvall/dnd5e-misc/Bane of Azeroth/Bane of Azeroth.md

 - **Willpower Points:** 3

-If you have zero HP, you can activate this ability to automatically rally (no action), without rolling against WIL or being PERSUADED by someone else.
+If you have zero HP, you can activate this ability to automatically rally (no action), without rolling against WIL or being persuaded by someone else.
 }}